Addressing Illegal Fishing and Labor Abuses

 Addressing Illegal Fishing

 COS is working with a wide array of partners to close the Pacific to illegal fishing.
-Working with the Friends of Ocean Action, World Economic Forum, and the Pew Charitable Trusts, COS is engaging governments in the Asia Pacific Economic Cooperation (the 21 largest economies in the region) to advance implementation of port controls to prevent vessels that fish illegally from landing their catch.
+Working with the Friends of Ocean Action, World Economic Forum, and the Pew Charitable Trusts, COS is engaging governments in the Asia Pacific Economic Cooperation (the 21 largest economies in the region) to advance the implementation of port controls to prevent vessels that fish illegally from landing their catch.
 We are also working with leading seafood business groups, including SeaBOS (the 10 largest seafood companies), the International Seafood Sustainability Foundation (ISSF, representing 70% of the canned tuna industry), and the Global Tuna Alliance (leading retailers), to forge a broad industry coalition committed to addressing illegal fishing in the sector.
-These initiatives are supported by COS research, which identifies high-risk ports for illegal fishing and elucidates the policy and legal challenges in using new data sources to enforce port controls.
+These initiatives are supported by COS research, which identifies high-risk areas at port, at sea, and associated with transshipment to elucidate policy and supply chain actions that mitigate risks.

 Related News & Media